Public Charge Explained

 - Family support and sponsor

-- Use of some kinds of public benefits
+- Use of the two kinds of public benefits listed below

 The officer weighs all these factors.
-The officer decides if the person is "likely to become a Public Charge."
-They consider positive factors, like a job or skills.
+They consider positive factors, like a job or skills or support from a sponsor.
 They consider negative factors, like low income or health problems.
+If an immigrant gets a counted benefit, officials will look at how recently and for how long.
+They do not consider benefits received for family members.
 They can deny the application if they think the person will depend too much on public benefits in the future.

 Public Charge Rule Updates